 Made with fresh lemon juice and lemon zest, this Lemon Cupcake recipe has the perfect balance of sweet and tart, with a soft and moist crumb that melts in your mouth.
 The tangy lemon flavor is paired with a creamy, buttery, and tart lemon buttercream frosting, making these the perfect lemon cupcakes

 If you're a lemon lover or simply looking to try something new, these incredibly fluffy lemon cupcakes with their fresh lemon flavor are a delectable treat that will leave you craving more.
 I can’t get enough of the soft and silky buttercream, the bright citrus flavor throughout, and that extra moist texture of the cupcake.

-Homemade lemon cupcakes are easier to make than you think and your guests will feel extra special when they bite into this special treat.
 And if you’re looking for more lemon desserts for easy entertaining or just because you love lemon check out these delicious lemon recipes - Lemon Bundt Cake, Lemon Shortbread Cookies, and Lemon Upside Down Cake.